chadlavi/blog/_posts/2017-05-03-design-sprint.md

   <figcaption>My team's prototype</figcaption>
 </figure>

 We each only had time for 2 users to test the designs, though of course you'd have more in a real design sprint&mdash;ideally, 5 or 6.
 One person conducted the interview, while the others observed and took notes.
-We took notes on stickynotes and placed them on a <a href="https://library.gv.com/the-product-design-sprint-validate-day-5-761292b20d05#98b0" target="_blank">"scoreboard"</a>.
+We took notes on stickynotes and placed them on a ["scoreboard"](https://library.gv.com/the-product-design-sprint-validate-day-5-761292b20d05#98b0).
 At the end we worked through what worked and what didn't.

 And that's the end of a design sprint!
 The next step is a smaller iteration on the findings from the user testing, and then ideally it goes to development.
 Or, not as ideally, you've figured out that the idea was bad&mdash;so back to step one you go.

-My team's final prototype: <a href="https://invis.io/5KBI7THM4#/231373346_1_-_Relationship" target="_blank">https://invis.io/5KBI7THM4#/231373346_1_-_Relationship</a>
+My team's final prototype: <https://invis.io/5KBI7THM4#/231373346_1_-_Relationship>